Paris Métro Line 17: Proposed timeline

-The first opening stage was initially planned for 2024 to coincide with the 2024 summer olympics.
-Delays (partially due to the COVID-19 pandemic), the opening is now planned for 2026.
-It is planned that the station Le Bourget - Aéroport will be opened together with the common trunk shared with Line 16.
+The first opening stage was initially planned for 2024 to coincide with the 2024 Summer Olympics.
+Delays (partially due to the COVID-19 pandemic), the opening of the first phase was delayed in 2022, with opening planned in 2026.
+It is planned that the station Le Bourget–Aéroport will be opened together with the common trunk shared with Line 16.
+In February 2025, a further delay was announced, with the first phase now due to open in mid-2027, due to delays in the construction of line 15 which shares its automated driving system with lines 16 and 17.